streamyfin/.github/profile/README.md

 The official site for comprehensive project details, updates, and documentation.

 ### [Streamyfin Discord Bot](https://github.com/streamyfin/streamyfin-discord-bot)
-A Discord bot for project updates, feature requests, reminders, and rule enforcement, with support links, smart replies, and tool integration.
+A utility bot for updates, feature requests, and moderation within the Streamyfin community.

 ### [Streamyfin Documentation](https://github.com/streamyfin/documentation)
 Documentation for the Streamyfin projects, covering setup, usage, and reference materials.